jess-moloney/mini-project-4/README.md

 - Created individual categorical and numeric preprocessing pipelines to carry out the following preprocessing steps:
     - Categorical:
         - Imputing most common category for missing values using SimpleImputer
-        - One Hot Encoding features using oneHotEncoder
+        - One Hot Encoding features using OneHotEncoder
     - Numeric:
         - Imputing mean for missing values using SimpleImputer
 - Applied categorical and numeric preprocessing pipelines to the appropriate columns using Column Transformer